-Often accomplished through the public information office, this generally refers to reaching beyond park boundaries to share park ideals and issues.
+Often accomplished through the public information office, this generally refers to reaching beyond the parks' boundaries to share the parks' ideals and issues.

 Ongoing efforts encourage local communities to celebrate the wilderness resource of these parks.
 Outreach is often tied to special events such as National Parks Family Day in Fresno and "First Saturday" in Three Rivers.
 For the Fresno Airport's annual Christmas gala in 2013, extensive decorations had a wilderness theme (and were kept on display for months).